circleci/circleci-docs/jekyll/_cci2/faq.md

 For example, the 25,000 credit package would provide 2,500 build minutes when using a single machine at the default rate of 10 credits per minute.
 The same package would last 1,250 minutes when using 2x parallelism or 250 minutes at 10x parallelism.

-#### Can I get one workflow run to use 50 containers at once without queuing?
-{:.no_toc}
-The Performance plan will experience less queuing, so you may run 50x parallelism builds and kick off a bunch concurrently, but this will increase your credit usage significantly.
-The Seed plan has a maximum of 4x parallelism.

 #### If a container is used for under one minute, do I have to pay for a full minute?
 {:.no_toc}
-You pay to the nearest credit.
+You pay to the next nearest credit.
 First we round up to the nearest second, and then up to the nearest credit.
-On the 2x4 (medium) box this is effectively in 6 second increments.

 #### How do I buy credits?
 Can I buy in any increments?
 {:.no_toc}
 Every month, you are charged for your selected credit package at the beginning of the month.

+#### How do I buy credits?
+Can I buy in any increments?
+{:.no_toc}
+Every month, you are charged for your selected credit package at the beginning of the month.

+#### What do I pay for?
+{:.no_toc}
+You can choose to pay for premium features per active user, compute, and optionally, premium support.

+- Access to features, such as new machine sizes, and Docker Layer Caching (DLS) are paid with a monthly fee of $15 per active user.
+- Compute is paid for monthly in credits for the machine size and duration you use.

 #### What happens when I run out of credits?
 {:.no_toc}